Methodological Search Filters

 Filter to identify controlled and/or longitudinal studies

-TI(experiment* OR controlled OR longitudinal OR randomized OR quasi) OR AB(experiment* OR “controlled stud*” OR “controlled trial” OR “control group” OR “control variable” OR “comparison group” OR “comparative stud*” OR quasi OR longitudinal OR randomized OR randomly OR laboratory OR “before and after stud*” OR “pretest post*” OR “time series” OR “case control” OR “case cohort” OR “cohort stud*” OR “prospective stud*”)
+TI(experiment* OR controlled OR longitudinal OR randomized OR quasi) OR AB(experiment* OR “controlled stud*” OR “controlled trial*” OR “control group*” OR “control variable*” OR “comparison group*” OR “comparative stud*” OR quasi OR longitudinal OR randomized OR randomly OR laboratory OR “before and after stud*” OR “pretest post*” OR “pre-post” OR "panel stud*" OR “case control” OR “cohort stud*” OR “prospective stud*”)

 You can copy and paste the filter directly in the search box.
 Don’t select a specific field (e.g. title or subject term) in the drop down list, as this will negatively affect your search.